awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Spark 2\.2\.1
 + SDK for Java 1\.11\.238

-**New Features**
+**New features**
 + Spark
   + Added `spark.decommissioning.timeout.threshold` setting, which improves Spark decommissioning behavior when using Spot Instances\.
-For more information, see [Configuring Node Decommissioning Behavior](emr-spark-configure.md#spark-decommissioning)\.
+For more information, see [Configuring node decommissioning behavior](emr-spark-configure.md#spark-decommissioning)\.
   + Added the `aws-sagemaker-spark-sdk` component to Spark, which installs Amazon SageMaker Spark and associated dependencies for Spark integration with [Amazon SageMaker](https://aws.amazon.com/sagemaker/)\.
 You can use Amazon SageMaker Spark to construct Spark machine learning \(ML\) pipelines using Amazon SageMaker stages\.
 For more information, see the [SageMaker Spark Readme](https://github.com/aws/sagemaker-spark/blob/master/README.md) on GitHub and [Using Apache Spark with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/apache-spark.html) in the *Amazon SageMaker Developer Guide*\.

-**Known Issues**
+**Known issues**
 + MXNet does not include OpenCV libraries\.
 + Hive 2\.3\.2 sets `hive.compute.query.using.stats=true` by default\.
 This causes queries to get data from existing statistics rather than directly from data, which could be confusing\.
 For example, if you have a table with `hive.compute.query.using.stats=true` and upload new files to the table `LOCATION`, running a `SELECT COUNT(*)` query on the table returns the count from the statistics, rather than picking up the added rows\.

   As a workaround, use the `ANALYZE TABLE` command to gather new statistics, or set `hive.compute.query.using.stats=false`\.
-For more information, see [Statistics in Hive](https://cwiki.apache.org/confluence/display/Hive/StatsDev#StatsDev-ExistingTablesâ€“ANALYZE) in the Apache Hive documentation\.
+For more information, see [Statistics in Hive](https://cwiki.apache.org/confluence/display/Hive/StatsDev#StatsDev-StatisticsinHive) in the Apache Hive documentation\.

-**Release 5\.11\.0 Component Versions**
+**Release 5\.11\.0 component versions**

 | Component | Version | Description |